COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Underwater accelerometers

 Wilcoxon underwater accelerometers are designed to be used virtually anywhere under continuous submersion.
 They are built to withstand the high pressures of deep submergence.
-Titanium cases are useful when it is desired to have the accelerometer be highly resistant to galvanic corrosion or mounted on titanium structures.
+Titanium cases are used when the accelerometer must be highly resistant to galvanic corrosion or mounted on titanium structures.
 Stainless steel can be used for applications where the accelerometer will be mounted on cast iron or mild steel structures since they are near one another on the galvanic series list.

 The ability to retain a hermetic seal while submerged is paramount for underwater accelerometers.
 All Wilcoxon underwater accelerometers are designed for continuous exposure to 650 PSI of water pressure.
 Helium leak testing is used to verify the hermeticity of the welding for accelerometers.